 - Non-toxic, which means that it won’t harm your dog if licked off

 - High-quality as all ingredients are sourced/manufactured in the USA

 Why We Love It: Besides its moisturizing effect, the lotion can help you get rid of skin infections.

-This lotion can be applied to rashes or hot spots areas, or you can directly feed it to your dog.
+The lotion can be applied to rashes or hot spot areas, or you can directly feed it to your dog.

 - Uses all-natural ingredients